 About the Major

-Public Health - Global Health is a school-wide liberal arts major, leading to a Bachelor of Arts or Bachelor of Science, which uses public health questions, concepts, and tools to teach critical thinking skills.
+Public Health-Global Health is a school-wide liberal education major, leading to a Bachelor of Arts or Bachelor of Science, which uses public health questions, concepts, and tools to teach critical thinking skills.
 Students learn to ask questions, challenge assumptions, and explore answers to promote the health and well-being of communities, locally, nationally, and globally.

 The major provides undergraduates with competencies in Assessment & Measurement, Communication, Environment, Ethics & Social Justice, Natural Science, Population Health, Policy & Politics, and Social Science with particular emphasis on collaboration and critical thinking across these domains.

-An undergraduate degree in public health provides a grounding in science, values, passion, and commitment which is valuable for a range of career and educational options across multiple disciplines.
+An undergraduate degree in Public Health-Global Health provides a grounding in science, values, passion, and commitment which is valuable for a range of career and educational options across multiple disciplines.

 With your undergraduate degree you may get an entry level job within federal, state, and nonprofit agencies in the areas of health education, project management, policy, or communication.
 Job titles may include Data Analyst, Program and Support Staff, and Health Specialist.
 Visit the websites of public health agencies in Washington or other states to see what type of jobs are offered and the minimum requirements for application.
 Check out the SPH Career Development and the Public Health Jobs Page.
 Applicants with dual degrees should seek similar resources and information regarding entry-level job opportunities from their other major.

 A number of our graduates gain experience and make a difference by engaging in public service.
 With an intensive service year (or more) with nonprofits, schools, public agencies, and community and faith-based groups, you can change lives and communities, tackle real problems, and be a part of creative solutions in the U.S. and around the world.
 Service can help define your school or career trajectory, provide a framework for improving the lives of others, and offer a leadership experience you will draw upon throughout your life.
 Check out the Corporation for National & Community Service and Peace Corps to get a sense of domestic and international service options.